 If contamination that originated from a neighboring or nearby property migrates onto your (downgradient) property, you may be able to file for a Downgradient Property Status under the provisions of 310 CMR 40.0180.
 If you successfully obtain this status, you will not be required to cleanup this problem, at least for the time being, though you may be responsible to address any immediate concerns on your property (e.g., explosive vapors seeping into a building) if the party responsible for the contamination refuses to do so.
 For more details, read Overview of Downgradient Property Status .

 Sites that are not actively overseen by MassDEP are subject to audit by the agency.
-In general, MassDEP may conduct a random audit of a Response Action Outcome statement within 2 years of filing, or, where evidence exists indicating a potential problem with a site or filing, a targeted audit of a Response Action Outcome statement within 5 years of filing.
+In general, MassDEP may conduct a random audit of a Permanent or Temporary Solution Statement within 2 years of filing, or, where evidence exists indicating a potential problem with a site or filing, a targeted audit of a Permanent or Temporary Solution Statement within 5 years of filing.
 Unless and until a site/submittal is audited by the agency, the opinions/findings of the Licensed Site Professional are considered to be valid and complete.
 For more details, check the Audits Fact Sheet .